I'm happy to introduce you to my friend, who I know but also an anonymous physician blogger.

-Did growing up with a father who was a physician influence you becoming a physician?
+Did growing up with a father who was a physician influence you to become a physician?

 Having a father as a physician (he was Internal Medicine) was a great influence for me and my subsequent career choice.

 Unfortunately, I lost my father when I was 14 years old (he died of pancreatic cancer at the age of 50), and he never did see me attain a degree in medicine.
-He would have been immensely proud of what I have done with my education and also knowing that he was the inspiration behind it all.
+He would have been immensely proud of what I have done with my education and knowing that he was the inspiration behind it.

 Why did you choose radiology as your specialty?

-Going into medical school, and immediately coming out of it, I always envisioned myself as a surgeon.
-I was great with my hands and had great knowledge in anatomy where I always received high marks.
-I actually got into my first choice of a general surgery residency and trained there for two years (general surgery is a 4-year program).
+Going into medical school and immediately coming out of it, I always envisioned myself as a surgeon.
+I was great with my hands and had great knowledge of anatomy, where I always received high marks.
+I got into my first choice of a general surgery residency and trained there for two years (general surgery is a 4-year program).
 At that point, my love for the practice of surgery started quickly fading away.
 The hours were brutal and often unpredictable.

-There were some rotations I did such as transplant where you were on call every third night in the hospital and then on home call the other two nights in case there was a transplant harvest that we needed to do.
+I did some rotations, such as transplant, where you were on call every third night in the hospital and then on home call the other two nights if there was a transplant harvest that we needed to do.
 When I totaled how many hours during one particular grueling rotation, I found that I had done over 130 hours/week for a couple of weeks straight.